CPernet/matlab-bayesian-estimation/README.md

 ## Synopsis

-This is an easy-to-use Matlab Toolbox for Bayesian Estimation.
+This is a Matlab Toolbox for Bayesian Estimation.
 The basis of the code is a Matlab implementation of Kruschke's R code described in the following paper (Kruschke, 2013), book (Kruschke, 2014) and website (http://www.indiana.edu/~kruschke/BEST/).
 This toolbox is intended to provide the user with similiar possible analyses as Kruschke's code does, yet makes it applicable in a Matlab-only environment.
-In addition, it strives to provide the user with better structured and thus more comprehensible code.

-Since I am using this code to do Bayesian Estimation in EEG data analyses, I added functions and examples providing the user with the possibility to do time series analyses.
+In addition, I will try to add additional features in the future to make it applicable for more than just a group comparison.

 ## Code Example

-This example uses the data provided in Kruschke's BEST paper (2011).
+This example uses the data provided in Kruschke's BEST paper (2013).
-Run the script mbe_example.m.
+Run the script mbe_2gr_example.m.

 ```
 %% Load some data
-% EXAMPLE DATA (see Kruschke, 2011)
+% EXAMPLE DATA (see Kruschke, 2013)
 % see http://www.indiana.edu/~kruschke/BEST/ for R code

 y1 = [101,100,102,104,102,97,105,105,98,101,100,123,105,103,100,95,102,106,...